zzyztyy/pyIGRF/README.md

 ## What is pyIGRF?

 `pyIGRF` is a Python package offering the IGRF-13 (International Geomagnetic Reference Field) model.
 You can use it to calculate the magnetic field's intensity and to transform coordinates between GeoGraphical and GeoMagnetic.
-The package does not require any Fortran compiler - it is pure Python.
+The package offers different implementations, pure Python and Python JIT-compiled via `numba`.

 ## How to Install?